Tulaga Manuella: Background

 Prior to embarking on a political role, Manuella was previously a civil service accountant and secretary of the Church of Tuvalu.

-Governor General of Tuvalu
+Governor-General of Tuvalu

 Manuella was appointed Governor-General of Tuvalu on June 21, 1994, as the representative of Elizabeth II, Queen of Tuvalu.
 He served in this office until June 26, 1998.

-Personal honours
+Honours

-Manuella was appointed to the Most Distinguished Order of Saint Michael and Saint George in 1996.
+Manuella was appointed Member of the Order of the British Empire (MBE) in the 1981 New Year Honours for public service, and appointed Knight Grand Cross of the Order of St Michael and St George (GCMG) in 1996.